uriel1998/agaetr/README.md

 ### bit.ly

+**IMPORTANT NOTE** The bit.ly api is changing in March 2020 and is getting more complex; I've not updated/fixed this yet.

 If you are using bit.ly, you will need a username and bit.ly API key.
 Place the values of your login and API key into `agaetr.ini`. bitly_login =